Signed in as:

 Produced Art Shows: Flower Offerings, Yogadancers, Mixed Media Flow

-Cabrillo College, Aptos, CA 2019
+Cabrillo College, Aptos, CA 2017-2023

-Student Taught Beginning Drawing with her Mentor Teacher Tobin Keller
+Student/TA for Beginning Drawing with her Mentor Teacher Tobin Keller

-Organized 2 Art Shows: Cabrillo Artist Activist Shows 2018 & 2019
+supporting her in organizing 2 Art Shows: Cabrillo Artist Activist Shows 2018 & 2019

 Developed & Performed - Performance Art/Art Instillation: